CLPopescu-1999-02/StateMachineInput/README.md

 It can be any project that accepts and processes characters one at a time (serial or keypad).

-See http://statemachineprogramming.blogspot.com/ for the original article and full details about the example.
+See http://statemachineprogramming.blogspot.com/ for the original article and full details about the code and project.

-Project Directory Structure:
+# Project Directory Structure

 StateMachineInput
 ->README.md - Readme File